Driving the 4x4 Road to the Lookout at Greenstone Mountain in BC

 Is the Road to Greenstone Mountain Unpaved?

-The road to the summit is entirely unpaved and is known as Greenstone Road.
-While the road is generally in good condition, the last section is rough.
-The final 300 meters up to the fire lookout are steep, rocky, and challenging for new or inexperienced off-roaders.
+The road to the summit, known as Greenstone Road, is entirely unpaved.
+Although most of the road is in decent shape, the final 300 meters are steep, rocky, and challenging for new or inexperienced off-roaders.
 You can drive the rough 4x4 road up to the communication towers, from where it’s a short hike to the true summit and the fire lookout.

 How Long is the Road to Greenstone Mountain?